eliyahusternberg/notes/terminal_command.md

 `vim <name of file>`to create a new file

-# MKDIR - to make anew directory
+# MKDIR - to make a new directory

 ## Examples